 Is a reasonable domain name available?

-After you’ve picked some business names with potential, make sure a workable domain name is available.
 Don’t panic if your ideal domain is taken.
 A domain name doesn’t need to be a perfect match to the business name.
 Today audiences are far more likely to do a Google search than type the exact URL in the address bar.
 Let Google do the work of finding your site.
 Here are two ways to pick a domain name if your exact business name is taken.

 Add another word, either before or after the business name

 Options could include a clarifying word, such as your location (nyc, global, midwest, etc.), the type of product or service you offer (cafe, transport, cpa, research, tech, etc.), or your business type (inc, studio, group, firm, agency, hq, club, app, store, etc.).
-Or, create a phrase by adding short words like “my, hey, hi, stay, go, shop, now, choose, always, get, try, taste, etc.” in front of the business name.
-Add “now, fun, everywhere, experts, fast, etc.” after the name.
+Or, create a phrase by adding short words like “my, hey, hi, its, stay, go, shop, think, now, choose, always, get, try, taste, etc.” in front of the business name.
+Add “now, fun, everywhere, experts, crew, fast, etc.” after the name.
 These extra words wouldn’t be in the company name or logo, but they can be used in the domain name and matching social media handles.

 Use a top level domain (TLD) other than .com